kyzia/Xpenology/README.md

  * write some autostart scripts

 **1. Install and update debian chroot**

 You can do it in your own system or on Synology NAS.
-If you preferre Xpenology - follow instruction from here ( install package from Synology Community ):
+If you preferred Xpenology - follow instruction from here ( install package from Synology Community ):

 https://github.com/SynoCommunity/spksrc/wiki/Debian-Chroot